Return of the Living Dead Part II: Reception

-On Rotten Tomatoes, the film holds an 10% rating from 29 reviews.
+On Rotten Tomatoes, the film holds a 13% rating from 31 reviews.
 On Metacritic it has a rating of 45 based on 6 critic reviews indicating "mixed or average reviews".

 Home media

 Return of the Living Dead Part II was released on DVD in 2004, containing a heavily altered soundtrack.

 Actress Marsha Dietlein was asked in an August 2012 interview if the film would receive a newer and perhaps "special" DVD release, as was recently done for the first installment in the franchise.
 "I wish they would do a retrospective, but I haven't heard anything about it," she said.

 The film received a Blu-ray release in 2018 by Shout!
 Factory (under license from Warner Bros.).
 It contains a new 2K scan of the interpositive, plus a host of new special features that were not on the DVD.
 Along with that, it also restores the original theatrical soundtrack that was omitted on the DVD release.